 The IRS form 1099 has monetary details paid to:

 - People That Offer Services To The Company

 Marked as an information return.
 The payee uses the form to assess their taxable income, and the issuers mention their expenditures for the IRS.

 1099 is equivalent to the W-2 form to give IRS the proof of income, which is reconciled with the individual's tax return.

 Want to get more clients?

 Boost your visibility and attract more clients when you create a free profile with Indy.

 Can an LLC get a form 1099?

-For single-member LLC or partnership, you will get 1099 from a company paying $600 or more in yearly revenue.
+For single-member LLC or partnership, you will get a 1099 from a company paying $600 or more in yearly revenue.
 However, if an LLC is taxed as an S corporation, it will not receive a form 1099.

-For income tax filing with the IRS, you should know how and when to issue or get 1099.
-However, finding out whether you need to fill a 1099-MISC or 1099-NEC can be tough.
+For income tax filing with the IRS, you should know how and when to issue or get a 1099.
+However, finding out whether you need to fill out a 1099-MISC or 1099-NEC can be tough.